 Enjoying a Habano-wrapped cigar is as much about engaging the mind and senses, perceiving the complex aromas and flavors, as it is about taste.

-Some of the most celebrated cigars in the world owe their bold character to the Habano wrapper, coming from some of the most respected brands in the industry.
+Some of the most respected cigars in the world owe their bold character to the Habano wrapper.
+When you want spice, depth, and presence, this is the leaf that delivers.

 Then there’s the Drew Estate Undercrown Sun Grown, which features an Ecuadorian Habano wrapper known for its vibrant spice and notes of cocoa.